The Curriculum – David Lewis School

 Curriculum Subjects

-Literacy at David Lewis School has a strong focus on communication as this is an essential part of learning for all of our children and young people.
+Literacy at David Lewis has a strong focus on communication as this is an essential part of learning for all of our children and young people.
 It encompasses the development of skills needed for reading, writing, listening and speaking.
 Communication and literacy is embedded throughout the whole curriculum as well as being taught discreetly on the blue pathway.
 Through literacy all students have the opportunity to develop reading, comprehension and recognition skills, writing and mark making skills and total communication.
-Some students will develop these areas further through specific elements of the national curriculum, such as spelling, grammar and punctuation.
+Some students will develop these areas further through specific elements of the national curriculum such as spelling, grammar and punctuation.

-Access to phonics is available to all through the “Read Write Inc.” Fresh Start framework.
+Access to phonics is available to all through read write inc fresh start.
 Developed by Ruth Miskin, Fresh Start teaches students at their challenge point, so they learn to read accurately and fluently.
 They will also develop good comprehension, spelling and punctuation skills through targeted activities.
 Resources are age-appropriate, matched to students’ increasing knowledge of phonics, and finely levelled to accelerate progress.
-David Lewis School also uses the Accelerated Reader framework to motivate, monitor and manage students’ independent reading practice.
-Students have access to 6000 online books at a wide range of levels aligned with their interests and reading level.
-David Lewis School believe that activities associated with books help build vocabulary and literacy skills and play a fundamental role in reading.
+Read, write inc Fresh start is used to deliver an engaging reading programme adapted to suit all students at David Lewis School working from phonics to a confident reader level.
+The students below phonics level work to build awareness of environmental sounds working towards recognising sounds with meaning.
+Read Write Inc Fresh start is made up from age appropriate materials with layers of text for students to explore in depth to ensure all students develop deep comprehension.
+David Lewis uses practical and functional resources to motivate, monitor and manage students’ independent reading practice.
+Activities associated with reading help build vocabulary and literacy skills and play fundamental role in reading.

-Numeracy is embedded throughout the curriculum at school as well as being taught as a discreet lesson on the blue pathway.
+Numeracy is embedded throughout the curriculum here at David Lewis.
 There is a focus on giving students confidence to problem solve and use maths functionally throughout their lives, supporting them to make sense of the world we live in.
 Practical numeracy plays a large part in the curriculum and students have the opportunity to develop their ability to work with numbers and understand mathematical vocabulary/symbols.
 Some students will also move on to more complex mathematical problems.
 The numeracy curriculum is bespoke and informed by White Rose Maths, and EQUALS.

 PSHE-SRE